camruggles/Action-Former-Feature-Extraction/instructions.md

 The network from step 4 will be saved somewhere as dictated by the yaml use this network to re extract new features on the test videos

 First, repeat step 2 on the test videos.
-On a multicore computer this should only take 5 minutes.
+On a multicore computer step 2 should only take 5 minutes.

 ```shell
 python testextraction.py